pedronunes21/split-my-trip/README.md

 [] Change from localhost to domain in invite link
 [] Check why build version is not working
 [] Check server side fetching
+[] Error after redirecting from /group/create to /dashboard

 ## Process